zesje/zesje/README.md

 ### Adding dependencies

 #### Server-side
-If you start using a new Python library, be sure to add it to `requirements.txt`.
-Python libraries for the testing are in `requirements-dev.txt`.
+If you start using a new Python library, be sure to add it to `environment.yml` and run `conda env update` to install it.
-The packages can be installed and updated in your environment by `pip` using

-    pip install -r requirements.txt -r requirements-dev.txt

 #### Client-side
 Yarn keeps track of all the client-side dependancies in `package.json` when you install new packages with `yarn add [packageName]`.
 Yarn will install and update your packages if your run